bitsgalore/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 - 9 September 2021: added section on image to PDF conversion.
 - 27 January 2022: added reference to Tim Allison's article on PDF text extraction.
 - 7 February 2022: added sections on Exiftool, and added reference to Yvonne Tunnat's blog post on PDF validation with ExifTool.
+- 10 October 2022: added update on and link to Hacker News topic on this post.

 [^1]: Command line: `pdfinfo whatever.pdf`